willgearty/deeptime/cran-comments.md

 This minor version adds several new features.
+I have also moved the data that was added in v.
+2.0.0 to a new data R package called `deeptimedata`, which is now on CRAN.

 ## Test environments (with Github Actions)